Jzbonner/blog-backup/blog-articles/blogarticle3-rapidprototyping.md

 ![figma](https://res.cloudinary.com/dzmc7doja/image/upload/v1638811726/blogsite-content/blogarticle3-figmaprototyping/figma-frames.png)

-### ↘️ Using Components to Control Variation
+#### ↘️ Using Components to Control Variation
 Figma allows a wide array of customization in how you control variation among master components and instances.
-There is a lot of detail in the Figma [Docs](https://help.figma.com/hc/en-us/articles/360038662654-Guide-to-Components-in-Figma), however an important concept to note is when to use variations verses individually crafted components.
+There is a lot of detail in the Figma **[Docs](https://help.figma.com/hc/en-us/articles/360038662654-Guide-to-Components-in-Figma)**, however an important concept to note is when to use variations verses individually crafted components.
 It's best to use variants when dealing with multiple versions of similar components that share the same properties -- such as state, size, color, toggle state, etc.

 ![figma-variants](https://res.cloudinary.com/dzmc7doja/image/upload/v1638813481/blogsite-content/blogarticle3-figmaprototyping/figma-variants.png)

 ## Libraries
+Components and Styles can be shared to your team via the Team Library.
+Team Library allows you to access all saved styles across all the team files and projects - which ultimately improves efficiency and maintains consistency.

 ## Community Files